abenz1267/related/README.md

 ## Usage

 Place a "(.)related.json" file in your project folder.
+You can also place `<file>.json` files in the `.related` folder.
+Wherever you like.
+Paths should be relative to the `.related` or `config/related` folder though.
+Type and group names can't be ambiguous, Related will check this on start.

+Splitting into multiple config files can help with organization.

 Content example:

 ```json
 {